mike-french/myrex/README.md

 ### Combinators

-The NFA is built using a variation of Thompson's Algorithm based on process _combinators._
+The NFA is built using a variation of Thompson's Construction implemented by proess _combinators._
 A combinator is a function that takes one or more process subgraphs and combines them into a single larger graph.
 Process combinators correspond to AST branch nodes.
-Combinators recursively build larger networks from smaller operator subgraphs, grounded in atomic character matchers
+Combinators recursively build larger networks from smaller operator subgraphs, grounded in atomic character matchers in AST leaf nodes
 \[[Cox](https://swtch.com/~rsc/regexp/regexp1.html)\].

 There are 6 processes used by combinators